Over 65 Years of Estate Planning Experience

 Trusts and Other Estate Planning Matters

-Trusts can be very helpful tools for ensuring that your family members have what they need even if you are not there to provide for them.
 In some cases, individuals have children with special needs for whom they will have to set up a particular type of trust.
-In other situations, a Maryland resident simply may want to establish a trust to help children and other family members to pay for college or other necessary educational expenses.
+In other situations, a Maryland resident may want to establish a trust to help children and other family members to pay for college or other necessary educational expenses.

 Given that there are many different kinds of trusts, it is important to seek advice from an estate planning lawyer.
-You want to ensure that the trust you establish is the right one for your loved one’s needs and that it will function in the way you intend.
+You will also want to ensure that if you establish a trust, it is funded and revisited, as life changes over the years.
+Our Maryland estate planning attorneys can help you evaluate the best options for your situation and take the weight off your shoulders.

 1. You determine how your estate is distributed: